LorePep/matlab_plot_tools/README.md

 # matlab_plot_tools
-A series of function for scientific paper quality matlab plots.
+Matlab functions for scientific paper quality matlab plots.
+The function can be used instead of the classic Matlab function, like plot() or boxplot() to have a more aesthetically pleasant result.

+## Available Functions
+plot_me
+boxplot_me